 WHERE e.department_id = 1001;

-The TRACING hint specifies to trace the output of specific operators in the query plan.
+The TRACING hint specifies to trace the output of a specific operator in the query plan.

 The usage of the TRACING hint, the plan after adding the hint, and the usage of the STAT hint are the same.

-The difference from using the STAT hint is that when using the TRACING hint, the MONITORING DUMP operator prints all its output data to the observer log.
+The difference between the TRACING and STAT hints is that the MONITORING DUMP operator prints all output data in the observer log when the TRACING hint is used.

 Syntax